pupulm/CSC574-Secure-netcat/readme.md

 * Client will read from stdin and send AES GCM protected data to instance running on server
 * Server will read the file, decrypt, validate data and write to stdout
 * Both instances should terminate connection when EOF is found, OR a keyboard interrupt

+Additionally, netcat_final.py is attached that has the code with .py extension